fernandosjp/puc-rio-compose/README.md

 ## Running examples

-Quickest way to try out examples is to run them with Docker Compose
+Quickest way to try out Splitfy application is to:

+1. Clone components repos (`puc-rio-frontend` and `puc-rio-backend`) and compose repo to the same folder
-`$ docker-compose up`
+1. Run `$ docker-compose up`

 Wait until all services are up and Splitfy front-end will be available on port 3000.
 You can play with the application from there.